IdaNyborg/Master-Thesis-2024/README.md

 "Why grouping" contains code for performing cross validation and BIC analysis for the regular NMF model for the paternal data

-"Trio data management" contains code for the data cleaning and the construction of the data matrices V_pat and V_mat
+"Trio data management" contains code for the data cleaning and the construction of the data matrices V_pat and V_mat for both the full data and the grouped data

 "Trio data intro" contains introductionary plots and numbers for the paternal and maternal datasets